‘General Hospital’ Fans React To News Of Rebecca Budig’s Return As Hayden Barnes

-General Hospital spoilers have just revealed that actress Rebecca Budig is returning to the show as Hayden Barnes this summer and fans are thrilled.
-There are few details revealed about her return storyline at this point, but that doesn’t mean that viewers aren’t sharing their enthusiasm and speculating about the possibilities.
+General Hospital spoilers have just revealed that actress Rebecca Budig is returning to the show as Hayden Barnes this summer, and fans are thrilled.
+There are few details revealed about her return storyline at this point, but that doesn’t mean that viewers aren’t sharing their enthusiasm — and speculating about the possibilities.

 As The Inquisitr revealed, Budig is officially returning to General Hospital at some point this summer.
-This is a big development and is surely designed to wreak havoc for Finn and Anna as their romance gets increasingly serious.
+This is a big development, and is surely designed to wreak havoc for Finn and Anna as their romance becomes increasingly serious.

-Not long ago, Finn asked Elizabeth about Hayden and The Inquisitr noted that this kicked off a new round of speculation about whether Rebecca might reprise the role.
+Not long ago, Finn asked Elizabeth about Hayden, and The Inquisitr noted that this kicked off a new round of speculation about whether Rebecca might reprise the role.
 Of all of the cast departures over the past couple of years, Budig’s was one of the ones that generated the most angst among General Hospital fans.

 Viewers had been furious to see both Genie Francis and Budig written out of the General Hospital action, and people were quite vocal about wanting both ladies to return.
-Francis was brought back some time ago, and now Budig’s on her way back too.
+Francis was brought back some time ago, and now Budig’s on her way back, too.

 General Hospital fans have flocked to Twitter to share their excitement over this news.
 Some noted that they had just seen Budig at a charity event last weekend, and she didn’t let on to any of them that this was in the works.